learntheropes/btcpay-booking/README.md

 - Unlimited services and unlimited extras for each service.
 - Supports any service duration, from 1 minutes to multiple days.
 - Static generate pages without cookies.
 - Multilingual: English, Spanish and Italian out of the box with the easy option to add additional translations.

+## Target
+- Bitcoin enthusiasts: you believe in Bitcoin sound money but at the same time you know that Bitcoin is not widely used as you wish.
+This tool allows you to reach the traditional market without touching shitcoins.
+- High risk businesses: you are involved in legal high risk business such as adult or cannabis consultancy and you can't find a traditional payment gateway supporting your business.
+- Unbanked and sanctioned: you are unbanked, or you live in a country that has not easy access to popular payment processors like Stripe, because your country is unsupported or even sanctioned.
+- Emerging markets: you want to expand your virtual service business to emerging markets like LATAM and Africa and you lack of a reliable payment gateway.

 ## Payment methods, fees, limit per payment, development status
 - Bitcoin: onchain and lightning network, no fee.
 No limit.
 Fully implemented.